-It was only a mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.
+It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

-It's time to grow up, you're not gonna start acting smart.
+It's time to grow up.

-You're not not gonna act dumb anymore.
+You're not going to act dumb anymore.

-Then a mere 30 minutes later, I see a graphic on the TV claiming that Paris Hilton says she feels like she's in a cage.
+Then, a mere 30 minutes later, I see a graphic on the TV claiming that Paris Hilton says she feels like she's in a cage.

 Well, she is in a cage.

-Uh it's it's called jail.
+It's called jail.

 And I submit to you that I was right about that.